rosalindfranklininstitute/parakeet/README.md

 - The CUDA toolkit
 - FFTW

-To install from the github repository do the following
+To install from the github repository ensure you have the latest version of pip installed and do the following

 ```sh
 export CUDACXX=${PATH_TO_CUDA}/bin/nvcc